 One of the top craft brewers in San Diego County, Coronado Brewing runs a lively pub and tasting room at the foot of Orange Avenue, just a block away from the Coronado Ferry Landing.
 The pub offers such staples as burgers, salads and fries, perfect for pairing with a cold pour.

-Venturing off-island will yield an abundance of inviting food choices — whether you prefer a picnic on the beach, a burger by the boardwalk or a hot dog with a Padres game at Petco Park.
+Venturing off-island to San Diego's Downtown neighborhoods will yield an abundance of inviting food choices — whether you prefer a burger by the bay, authentic Mexican food in Barrio Logan or great local eats as you take in a Padres game at Petco Park.
+A few top picks:

 Father's Day Festivities